Documents Required to Sell a ATV in Alabama

 Generate your Alabama atv bill of sale now

 In Alabama, the title transfer fee is $18 and registration costs $23 - $105 depending on vehicle type.
 ATV sales are subject to 2% of purchase price for private sales.
-Alabama does not require notarization for private-party atv transfers.
+Notarization is required for atv bill of sale documents in Alabama.
 Alabama does not require emission testing for private-party atv sales.

 Alabama sales tax on atv purchases